 After graduating from the University of Canterbury with a Bachelor of Music and a Postgraduate Diploma with distinction from the New Zealand School of Music in euphonium performance, Buzz accepted a scholarship to study at the Royal Welsh College of Music and Drama (RWCMD) with the father-and-son combination and euphonium gurus Robert and David Childs.

 While studying in Wales he became the first brass student to win the RWCMD Concerto Competition.
 In his final Masters recital Buzz was awarded a mark of 100% and was named as the college's top music student.

 Buzz returned to New Zealand in 2012 and has been in high demand as a soloist, teacher, and freelance musician throughout Australasia.
-Buzz holds the position of Principal Euphonium and Assistant Musical Director with the Wellington Brass Band.
+Buzz held the position of Principal Euphonium and Assistant Musical Director with the Wellington Brass Band from 2013-2019.
 He is the Principal Euphonium in the Royal New Zealand Air Force Band, and is an Artist Teacher at the New Zealand School of Music.
 In 2018 the Royal Welsh College of Music & Drama made Buzz an Honorary Associate in recognition of his achievements since leaving the college.

 Buzz has been a member of the National Secondary Schools, National Youth, and National Brass Bands of New Zealand, and has performed with the Christchurch Symphony Orchestra, the Auckland Philharmonia Orchestra, and the New Zealand Symphony Orchestra.

 Wellington Brass Band Room | 27 Collingwood St, Ngaio Wellington | 6035 | | Tel: 027 350 2638 |